pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 ## Branding options

-This section offers a number of alternative options for branding SharePoint, some of which go beyond the limitations of modern SharePoint, but generally at a price.
+This section offers a number of approaches for branding SharePoint, some of which go beyond modern SharePoint, but generally at a price.

 ### Option 1: Stay within the guardrails

 There are a lot of compelling reasons to leave classic SharePoint and move to the new modern experience, and Microsoft expects that most customers won't mind working within the guardrails.
-The [official guidance is here](https://docs.microsoft.com/en-us/sharepoint/dev/scenario-guidance/branding).
+The [official branding guidance is here](https://docs.microsoft.com/en-us/sharepoint/dev/scenario-guidance/branding).

 While it may seem desirable to customize everything, it's a good idea to evaluate the business benefits to the changes.
-What's the business value in moving the search box a few pixels?
+Is there real business value, or are egos and expectations involved?
+(Actually I'm hoping this article helps set the right expectations up front, which I think would have helped in a couple projects I'm aware of...)

-I once watched the marketing VP for a large financial services firm have a complete melt-down when the Office 365 suite bar appeared in the wireframes his company had commissioned.
-The developers found a way to hide it, but at what benefit and cost?
+I once watched a marketing VP have a complete melt-down when the Office 365 suite bar appeared in the wireframes for a new Intranet I worked on.
+We found a way to hide it, but at what benefit and cost?
 I'm still not clear on the benefit of removing it, but the cost was that users could no longer navigate to other Office 365 properties, or easily manage their user profiles.
 Plus, it required a hack (see the next section).

 If you've identified customizations that go beyond modern SharePoint's guidelines, and there is a clear business benefit, there are other options.
 Read on!

 ### Option 2: Take a chance on a few hacks

 Don't get me wrong, I'm not recommending that you do this!
 But that doesn't mean some people won't.
-In fact I saw two such hacks on blogs just today, one a free code share and one actually a paid product.
-I'd like to see these folks include some kind of warning about the risks of the solution breaking if Microsoft changes the page structure in the future.
+(Wait, did I just admit to it in the last section?
+It was my friend who did it actually!)

 OK let's back up a little.
-SharePoint pages run in web browsers, which use HTML, CSS, and JavaScript.
-There's nothing stopping the code in a SharePoint Framework web part or extension from  overriding CSS or manipulating the HTML Document Object Model (DOM).
+SharePoint pages run in web browsers which render HTML and CSS.
+Unless you use IFrames (which have challenges of their own), there's nothing stopping the code in a SharePoint Framework web part or extension from overriding CSS or manipulating the HTML Document Object Model (DOM).
 It's up to you, but you should at least understand the risks.
 When you do this, you're hoping that SharePoint won't change the page in some way that would break your code, and potentially the whole page.

-If you code against a documented SharePoint API and it breaks, you've got a legitimate support case with Microsoft.
+If your code uses a documented SharePoint API and it breaks, you've got a legitimate support case with Microsoft.
 And trust me, Microsoft does its best to keep its APIs stable and provide plenty of notice in case of a change.

 On the other hand, if you reverse-engineer SharePoint and code against an undocumented CSS class or DOM element, all bets are off.
 Microsoft could change it without notice because they don't know about your change, and notifying everyone about every little change would be ridiculous.
-If you called support they'd probably be sympathetic, but they're unlikely to back out the changes for one customer.
+If you called support they'd probably be sympathetic, but they're unlikely to back out the changes that broke your code.
 That's the very meaning of the word "unsupported."

 Hacking SharePoint is a rocky path, and if you decide to go there, it's your choice to slow down and hack carefully or just barrel on through.
 If you make 100 changes and forget what they are, what happens when it breaks?
 Chances are you'll have a small crisis on your hands (or maybe a big one).

 It is possible, however, to hack carefully.
 For example a large enterprise I've worked with has exactly one of these hacks across their entire intranet.
-It's on the home page, where they used CSS and DOM manipulation to change the out of the box heading.
-They maintain a copy on a Targeted Release tenant where they test it weekly, knowing that any breaking changes will appear there before they reach production.
-And they don't just test it once, they test it in the SharePoint mobile app and in a Microsoft Teams tab, as well as in each of the company's supported browsers.
-If there's a problem, they can remove one hidden web part from the production home page and it will revert to the out-of-box look, and then take the time to come up with a new hack.
+It's on the home page, where they a hidden web part to used CSS and DOM manipulation to change the page heading.
+They maintain a copy on a Targeted Release tenant where they test it regularly, knowing that any breaking changes will appear there before they reach production.
+If there's a problem, they can remove one hidden web part from the production home page and it will revert to the out-of-box look, and give them time to come up with a new hack.

 If that sounds like a lot of work, well it is.
 There's a tradeoff between risk, resources, and reward; if you're going to hack, at least make the tradeoff consciously.